bridgecrewio/aws-modernization-workshop-bridgecrew/content/6_prerequisites/7_aws_setup/own_account.md

 ---
-title: "Create an AWS account"
+title: "Own AWS Account"
-chapter: false
+chapter: true
-weight: 1
+weight: 14
-pre: "<b>3.3.1 </b>"
+pre: "<b>3.2.2 </b>"
 ---

+# Using your own AWS Account

 {{% notice warning %}}
 Your account must have the ability to create new IAM roles and scope other IAM permissions.